tp-1000/liftoff-assignments/P2-Project_Outline/README.md

 ### What I'll Have to Learn
 I will need to figure out how to create a map with geo pins and connect them to data.
 I will also have to figure out how to create and assign a GeoTag to content.
+To more effectively handle request for data, PostGIS, an extension of PostgreSQL will be used.
+I will have to figure out how to onboard it.
 ### Project Tracker
 https://trello.com/b/9jxvpztH/neigborhoods